The Board of Elections is responsible for ensuring fair, accurate, and timely elections

 candidates and the public at a nominal cost.
 Residents of Ottawa

-County can register to vote at any Bureau of Motor Vehicles, Clerk of
+County can register to vote at any Bureau of Motor Vehicles, the Ottawa County Clerk of

 Courts Title Office, any public library or the Board of Elections